YOUR COVERAGE OUTSIDE THE UNITED STATES

 Contact Information

-The Health Plan’s vision benefits are provided through Vision Service Plan (VSP).
+The Health Plan’s vision benefits are provided through VSP Vision.

 Doctors Outside of the United States